Athletic conference: Super Rugby

-Pro14
+United Rugby Championship

-In the same sport, Pro14 adopted a conference system effective in 2017–18, following the addition of the two South African teams dropped from Super Rugby.
+In the same sport, Pro14, now known as the United Rugby Championship, adopted a conference system effective in 2017–18, following the addition of the two South African teams dropped from Super Rugby.
 The competition split into two conferences, each featuring two teams from Ireland and Wales, plus single teams from Italy, Scotland and South Africa.
-Following the league season, the teams that top each conference table will receive berths in the semifinals, with the next two teams in each conference playing off for semifinal berths.
+Following the league season, the teams that top each conference table received berths in the semifinals, with the next two teams in each conference playing off for semifinal berths.

+After the 2020–21 season, South Africa fully aligned its club rugby structure with that of Europe.
+The then-existing Pro14 franchises from South Africa were replaced by the country's four Super Rugby franchises, which moved into Pro14 and led to the competition's rebranding as the United Rugby Championship.
+For the first season under the URC name in 2021–22, the competition reorganized into four regionally based pools, though no longer using the word "conference".
+Three of the pools are made up of teams from one country—Ireland, South Africa, and Wales.
+The fourth features the teams from Italy and Scotland.
+Each regional pool competes for a secondary trophy called a "shield" (Irish, Scottish/Italian, South African, Welsh), with the overall league table used to determine playoff participants.
+The winner of each shield, however, is assured a place in the following year's European Rugby Champions Cup regardless of its overall league position.

 Philippines

 The now defunct Manila Industrial and Commercial Athletic Association, where teams are represented by companies instead of geographical entities, and there are multiple tournaments held sequentially in a season, a conference refers to a single tournament.
 This has since been carried over by other leagues, such as the Philippine Basketball Association (PBA), which has its own conferences, the Philippine Super Liga, the Premier Volleyball League, the PBA D-League, and formerly the Philippine Basketball League.

 The term "conference" referring to a single tournament does not apply if there's only one tournament in a season, such as in the case of the college sports leagues, the Philippine Football League, and the Maharlika Pilipinas Basketball League.